 Preheat the oven to 400F.
 Make several holes in the skin of the sweet potato using a skewer, and place it on a baking tray.
 Cook for an hour. (if using canned sweet potato or pumpkin, skip this step)

 When cool, cut the sweet potato in half, scoop out the insides, and put them in a large bowl.
-Add flax seed, coconut milk, olive oil, and maple syrup.
+Add flax seed, coconut milk, coconut oil, and maple syrup.
 Mix the dry ingredients in another bowl, and add them to the previous mixture.

 Grease a muffin tray with coconut oil, pour the batter evenly, and bake at 350 for about 25 minutes. (center will be moist)